Basic functions

 metric

-The metric for which you want the absolute value.
+The metric for which you want to calculate the absolute value.

 Returns the largest value in a set of dimension elements for a metric column.
 MAXV evaluates vertically within a single column (metric) across dimension elements.